W3 Company - Service Stories

 wearing black rank & lanyard

 On 3 December 1969 it was 1 Platoon’s turn to protect Company HQ on patrol operations.
 It was not a job we fancied.
 Company HQ, numbering about 20 to 30 soldiers, was, in our view, a cumbersome and noisy group.
 They talked incessantly on radios, they seemed oblivious to the dangers around them and they cramped our style.
 While 2 and 3 Platoons were free to scour out the ever elusive enemy, we were stuck with Company HQ in a baby-sitting role.
 We tried to make the most of the situation though and optimistically set up in our normal ambush layout as often as possible; and as far away from the noise as we could stretch our perimeter.
 Murphy, the Irish sod that predicts that things will happen to you when you least expect it was alive and well in the jungles of South Vietnam.
 On this particular day I had positioned the platoon in an awkward layout trying to cover a river junction on the Song Rai river yet still keep an eye on Company HQ.
 We had taken an interest in this river system as the muddy banks had indicated, here and there, footprints that definitely weren’t made by ANZAC soldiers.
 Some of them seemed fresh.
-About mid-afternoon I was quietly stirring a brew of tea when one of the section commanders reported that two members of Company HQ had gone outside the platoon perimeter and down to the river to fill their water bottles.
+About mid-afternoon I was quietly stirring a brew of tea with my plastic spoon when one of the section commanders reported that two members of Company HQ had gone outside the platoon perimeter and down to the river to fill their water bottles.
 No wonder the corporal was agitated.
 This stepping outside the platoon boundary was very dangerous and very forbidden.
 We were operating in what was called a free-fire zone which meant that anything that moved and wasn’t us, was enemy and could be shot.
 The rules of engagement did not require a challenge in a free-fire zone.

 1Pl sentry position - minimal protection against incoming SA, Claymore clacker leads on left of gun [Gundersen]